fmalina/revisions-blocl/activism/theeuro.md

 Troika would have thought that this time in Europe it would be different is mystifying.

-Countries in crisis couldn’t lower their exchange rate, which would boost their trade by making exports cheaper.
+Countries in crisis couldn't lower their exchange rate, which would boost their trade by making exports cheaper.
 Thus, in the view of the Troika, to regain “competitivity” they had to lower wages and prices.